sage-org/sage-engine/README.md

 ## Launch the Sage server

-The script `run.sh` allow to easily start a sage server from a configuration file, using [Gunicorn](http://gunicorn.org/), a Python WSGI HTTP Server.
+The executable `sage`, installed alongside the Sage server, allows to easily start a sage server from a configuration file, using [Gunicorn](http://gunicorn.org/), a Python WSGI HTTP Server.

 ```
 # launch server with 4 workers on port 8000
-./run.sh data/watdiv_config.yaml 4 8000
+sage data/watdiv_config.yaml -w 4 -p 8000
 ```

 # Sage Docker image